JeffreyBull76/CI_project5/README.md

 ### **Live Code**
 I have added extensive annotation to all my Python files in the live code which details its function and how it was built.
 This of course could be edited down in a production version but it is included here to show what was learned.
 The various .py files have this throughout.
 Some of the code which remains unchanged from the walkthrough does not have any annotation added.

+Across all forms and elements validation checks are present where appropriate to prevent invalid entries.

 <br />
 <hr>

 # **Landing Page**

+Uses the base template extended by index.html and then further extended by the various templates across the site.

+## Features

-* The main landing page for the online store.
-It displays splash text introducing the store's main product (rapeseed wax candles) and encourages visitors to explore the candle collection and sign up for the newsletter.
+- **Main page**: Displays splash text introducing the store's main product (rapeseed wax candles) and encourages visitors to explore the candle collection and sign up for the newsletter.
 The page follows the structure defined in the base.html template (which itself has all our dependencies and meta information).
   * Splash text is concise and descriptive and uses strong styling element to highlight the most relevant keywords for the purposes of web crawlers.

+## Notes:
+- **Future development**: More detail could be added on the front page, such as scrollable content, pleasant inviting animations and video elements and more prominent links to social media sites.

 <details><summary>LANDING PAGE IMAGE</summary>